sanskrit/data/learnsanskrit.org/README.md

 (Headers: `stem,stem_genders,form,form_gender`)

-Nominal compound forms for various stems.
+Nominal compound forms of various stems.
 Rows where the stem is `_` correspond to "ordinary" consonant stems (`vAc`, `-muh`).